 - Another time that we need to wash our hands is when we handle or play with our pets and other animals.
 Though we love our furry friends, they can also carry infections and germs that can be detrimental to our health if we do not properly clean our hands after handling them.

 This year, Baptist Health encourages you to help prevent infections by not only washing your hands but also helping your friends and family remember to do so as well.
-This small change can make a big difference when it comes to staying healthy this winter.
+This small change can make a big difference when it comes to staying healthy this season.